uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 Activate the virtualenv for the Django application.

 <aside class="option1">
-Ensure that the git repo similar to the following if you're not using a project folder:
+Ensure that the git repo structure is similar to the following if you're not using a project folder:

 ```text
 $ tree